"They can be a great people, Kal-El, if they wish to be."

 Green Arrow: Hey, we can't thank you enough—you're the real heroes.

-In the episode of The Simpsons where Milhouse is chosen to play the Kid Sidekick in the new Radioactive Man film, Milhouse responds with the above quote after being sick of shooting the picture and running away.
+- In the episode of The Simpsons where Milhouse is chosen to play the Kid Sidekick in the new Radioactive Man film, Milhouse invokes this trope after being sick of shooting the picture and running away.
 Bart however responds that they are all pathetic losers who have done nothing of value and that the true heroes are the Van Dammes and the Stallones.

 - Batman: The Animated Series: This trope is the episode "Joker's Favor" Central Theme.
 The subplot mentions that Gordon doesn't think he deserves an homage, but Batman does.
 Batman remarks that Gordon deals with Gotham's insanity 24/7 while the Batman only works at night.

 - Similarly, as Gordon recovers from being wounded in "I Am The Night":